tomdoel/dicomat/README.md

  * DMdicominfo - loads DICOM tags from a file and returns them as a MATLAB struct
  * DMdicomread- reads DICOM pixel data from a file

 Please note: while these functions are used in a similar way to the corresponding methods of the Matlab Image Processing Toolbox, they are not guaranteed to return the exact same output in all circumstances.
+DicoMat may not work for all DICOM files.

 ## DICOM file grouping